-Elissa Slotkin is an American politician who is currently serving as the junior United States Senator from Michigan, beginning in 2025.
-A member of the Democratic Party, she previously served in the United States House of Representatives from 2019 to 2025.
+Elissa Slotkin is a U.S. Senator representing Michigan, serving since 2025.
+As a member of the Democratic Party, she previously served in the U.S. House of Representatives from 2019 to 2025.
 Before entering politics, Slotkin worked as an intelligence analyst.

-In 1986, Elissa Slotkin's parents, Judith and Curt, divorced, and her mother came out as gay during the peak of the AIDS epidemic.
+In 1986, Judith, Elissa Slotkin's mother, came out as gay during the peak of the AIDS epidemic.

-In 1998, Elissa Slotkin earned a Bachelor of Arts in sociology from Cornell University.
+In 1998, Elissa Slotkin earned a Bachelor of Arts degree in sociology from Cornell University.

 In 2001, Elissa Slotkin completed a course in the Arabic language at the American University in Cairo.